 As Parks interviewed Taylor, Corbitt kept driving by the house, according to the book “At the Dark End of the Street: Black Women, Rape, and Resistance.”

-The sheriff finally burst into Taylor’s house, demanding that Rosa Parks leave.
+The sheriff finally burst into Taylor’s house, demanding that Parks leave.
 “I don’t want any troublemakers here in Abbeville,” he said.
 “If you don’t go, I’ll lock you up.”

 Parks returned to Montgomery, where she promptly launched the Alabama Committee for Equal Justice for Mrs. Recy Taylor.
 The committee flooded the South with fliers “decrying white attacks on black women,” according to the Chicago Defender.